Updated June 29, 2021

-We publish American Lifestyle magazine and Start Healthy magazine—two high-quality, professional publications that rival the quality of Architectural Digest and House Beautiful.
+We publish American Lifestyle, Start Healthy, and Good to Be Home—three high-quality, professional publications that rival the quality of Architectural Digest and House Beautiful.
 Clients are consistently writing reviews on Facebook about the impression they make.

 These magazines feature engaging content that recipients use and keep.
 And because each issue is printed with your photo and contact information at no extra cost, you remain visible and in the home, on average, for up to four weeks on average.